task-json/task.json/scripts/README.md

 # task.json Scripts

-TO use the scripts, first run `npm install` to isntall necessary modules.
+To use the scripts, first clone the repo and run `npm install` to install necessary modules.

 ## Migrate from v1 to v2